jaimedantas/iso8583-decoder/README.md

  docker run -p iso8583-decoder
 ````
 After a few seconds, open your web browser to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
-You should see the ISO 8583 Decoder Swagger interface and start to play with it.
+You should be able to see the ISO 8583 Decoder Swagger interface and start to play with it.

 ### Maven
 Open a terminal and go to the `app` directory and run: